 We cannot add much to the celebrations of the Normandy landings but we hope to give you some interesting facts.

-Seventy five years ago, on June 6, 1944, thousands of men and women were preparing to take part in an operation that marked the start of the end of World War II.
+Seventy-eight years ago, on June 6, 1944, thousands of men and women were preparing to take part in an operation that marked the start of the end of World War II.
 The D-Day landings had been planned for more than a year and involved more than 130,000 allied troops.
-By the end of the day more than 10,000 people had been killed, injured or taken prisoner.
+By the end of the day, more than 10,000 people had been killed, injured or taken prisoner.
 Today it is still the largest seaborne military operation the world has ever seen.

 The Normandy landings—an event better known as “D-Day”—became a pivotal moment in the Second World War.
 Heavy losses were inflicted on both sides, but with planning, deception, and semiaquatic tanks, the Allied forces pulled off what is considered the biggest amphibious invasion in history.
 Here are a few things you should know about the historic crusade to liberate France from Nazi Germany.